Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Voyeurism

-Prohibits secretly recording a person in a place with a reasonable expectation of privacy.
-Applies to drone operators who film into fenced backyards or bedroom windows.
-Recording under or through clothing is a first-degree misdemeanor.
+Prohibits secretly recording a person in a place with reasonable expectation of privacy.
+Recording through/under clothing elevates to first-degree misdemeanor.
+Drone operators who film into fenced yards or bedroom windows can be prosecuted under this statute.

 View source